mireie/job_tracker/README.md

 - Update the `config/database.yml` file to match your PostgreSQL setup
 - Initialize the database with `rake db:create` and initialize tables with `rake db:migrate`
     - If you encounter errors here, your `database.yml` file is likely not set up correctly and you skipped the previous step!
-- Seed the database with products and reviews with the terminal command `rake db:seed`
+- Seed the database with users and jobs with the terminal command `rake db:seed`

 ## Running the Application

 - To run the site on your local machine in the terminal run `rails s`
 - Open your browser and navigate to `localhost:3000` (default configuration)

 ---

 ## Known Bugs

-- Please open a pull request if you have any issues!
+- Please [open an issue](https://github.com/mireie/job_tracker/issues/new/choose) if you encounter any issues!

 ## License